promptmike/github-learn-notes/github-foundations-part-1-of-2/unit-2-of-6-what-is-version-control.md

 To understand Git you need to remember Git terminology Git tracks the entire history of changes to a set of files and stores it on both client and server

-The **Working Tree** is the directory stucture that contains the project Git tracks the entire history of a working tree stored both client-side and server-side
+The **Working Tree** is the directory structure that contains the project Git tracks the entire history of a working tree stored both client-side and server-side

 The **Repository (repo)** is the project top-level domain, either at the top of a working tree or a treeless **bare repo** often used for sharing and backups